 In Minnesota, a driver can be convicted of felony criminal vehicular homicide for causing the death of a person or unborn child as a result of operating a vehicle:

 A motorist can also be convicted of vehicular manslaughter for causing a fatal collision and leaving the scene, in violation of the hit-and-run law.

-What is “gross negligence?”
-The term “gross negligence” means extreme negligence or acting without the slightest care about the risk of harm to others.
+The term "gross negligence" means extreme negligence or acting without the slightest care about the risk of harm to others.
 In other words, the driver is completely oblivious of his or her actions and what harm may result.

 Although not as common, a driver can be charged with manslaughter resulting from the operation of a vehicle.
 There are two classifications of manslaughter: first-degree (voluntary) manslaughter and second-degree (involuntary) manslaughter.
 First-degree manslaughter is a 15-year felony and requires proof of intent to cause death.
 Second-degree manslaughter is a ten-year felony, similar to criminal vehicular homicide, but requires a higher standard of proof—"culpable negligence."

-The consequences of a criminal vehicular homicide conviction depend on the offender’s criminal history.
-Generally, the offense carries a maximum ten years in prison and up to a $20,000 fine.
-However, if the defendant committed a “qualified prior driving offense” within ten years of the current offense, the maximum penalty is raised to 15 years in prison.
+The consequences of a criminal vehicular homicide conviction depend on the offender's criminal history.
+Generally, the offense carries a maximum 10 years in prison and up to a $20,000 fine.
+However, if the defendant committed a "qualified prior driving offense" within ten years of the current offense, the maximum penalty is raised to 15 years in prison.

 A "qualified prior driving offense" includes: